lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/slack-channel-usage.rst

 #summit-announce
 ----------------
-This channel is used to announce activities that may impact other summit users.
+This channel is used to announce activities that may impact other summit users, especially in regards to safety.
 Announcements in this (or any other) channel does **NOT** grant permission from personnel on the ground regarding whether or not it is safe to perform the test.

 Any summit activities and/or testing, including anything utilizing the network, requires **two** announcements: one when starting, the other when finished, to prevent people from stepping on one another.